 - viewing a list of headings

-- reading or jumping by headings
+- reading or jumping through a document by headings

 - choosing document sections by headings

 There are two images below, the one on the left is using a faked heading, one that looks like it’s a heading but really isn’t.
 The one on the right is using a built-in style heading.
 It is visually distinct and semantically distinguishable from a regular “normal” text.